 450 Auditorium Road, Room 400

-Rob McCurdy is associate vice president of Information Technology and interim chief information officer.
+Rob McCurdy is Associate Vice President and Chief Information Officer.
 He is responsible for leading Michigan State University’s technology strategy and managing overall IT operations and services.

 McCurdy’s initiatives include improving service delivery through embracing the effective and efficient use of technology; creating business models for delivering new services; and leading strategic initiatives to transform the technology unit to be flexible, adaptable, and responsive to the needs of the MSU community.

 He served as MSU’s chief information security officer from October 2013 through July 2016.
 Prior to joining MSU, McCurdy was chief information security officer with Farmers Insurance in Los Angeles, California.
 In previous roles, he worked as a consultant for Accenture and Crowe Chizek in Chicago.

 McCurdy joined Michigan State University in 2013.
 He grew up in Michigan and earned a bachelor of computer science from MSU in 2006.

 Senior Adviser to the President for Diversity and Director of the Office for Inclusion and Intercultural Initiatives